About

 • no file content comparison is performed during check / backup

-• max supported number of files is 10000
+• max supported number of files (in source, after applying filter) is 20,000